microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-selected-overview.md

 There are two types of tokens: application only and delegated.
 Application only scenarios have no user present and are considered higher risk.
 With delegated, the application can never exceed the current user's existing permissions and can be considered lower-risk for many scenarios.
 Delegated is preferred when possible, but both modes are available to meet your needs.

 A tuple of application ID, resource ID, and role is stored.
-This means that the [application] has [role] access to the [resource].
+As such, the [application] has [role] access to the [resource].
 You specify the application and role when a permission is created through the API, and the resolved path gives you the resource.
 For example, application Z has read access to the list at /sites/dev/lists/list1.

 To calculate access, use the values provided in the token to roughly follow this flow: